Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Athletes and nonathletes share many similar soft-tissue injuries.

 A contusion (bruise) is an injury to the soft tissue often produced by a blunt force, such as a kick, fall, or blow.
-The result will be pain, swelling, and discoloration.
-Treatment for contusions includes Rest, Ice, Compression, and Elevation (R.I.C.E.).
+The result will be pain, swelling, and discoloration because of bleeding into the tissue.
+Treatment for contusions includes rest, ice, compression, and elevation (R.I.C.E.).
 More serious contusions may need to be examined by a doctor.

-A sprain is an injury to a ligament and is often caused by a wrench or twist.
+A sprain is a partial tear to a ligament and is often caused by a wrench or twist.
 Sprains often affect the ankles, knees, or wrists.
-The treatment for a sprain includes Rest, Ice, Compression, and Elevation (R.I.C.E.).
-If the ligament is torn, surgical repair may be necessary.
+The treatment for a sprain includes rest, ice, compression, and elevation (R.I.C.E.).
+If the ligament is completely torn, surgical repair may be necessary.

 A strain is an injury to a muscle or tendon, and is often caused by overuse, force, or stretching.
-The treatment for a strain is Rest, Ice, Compression, and Elevation (R.I.C.E).
-If a tear in the muscle occurs, surgical repair may be necessary.
+The treatment for a strain is rest, ice, compression, and elevation (R.I.C.E).
+If a tear in the muscle occurs, surgical repair may be needed.